netblue30/firejail/README.md

               Example:
               $ firejail --hosts-file=~/myhosts firefox

+      --writable-var-log
+              Use the real /var/log directory, not  a  clone.
+By  default,  a tmpfs  is  mounted  on top of /var/log directory, and a skeleton filesystem is created based on the original /var/log.

+              Example:
+              $ sudo firejail --writable-var-log

 `````
 ## New Profiles
 xiphos, Tor Browser Bundle, display (imagemagik), Wire, mumble, zoom, Guayadeque, qemu, keypass2,